flyingmachine/brave-clojure-web/content/concurrency.md

 ### Commute

-`commute` allows you to update update a ref's state within a transaction, just like `alter`.
+`commute` allows you to update a ref's state within a transaction, just like `alter`.
 However, its behavior at commit time is complete different.
 Here's how `alter` behaves: